aiven/terraform-provider-aiven/docs/resources/cassandra.md

 Optional:

-- `prometheus` (String) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+- `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations.

 <a id="nestedblock--cassandra_user_config--public_access"></a>